 After college Heather has traveled extensively throughout the world.
 The inability to quench her thirst for adventure, and insatiable passion for other cultures and landscapes, has led her far and wide.
 Heather is also an artist with an affinity for painting.
 She regularly has her artwork on display throughout the city and nation.

-Lisa Hess teaches Literature 11 at BCA.
-Lisa Hess comes from a long line of educators, so when she went off to college at University of Oregon, she decided to break the mold, get a Bachelor of Science degree in Journalism Editing and marry an archaeologist named Sean.
-While writing has been a life-long passion (Lisa is a fiction and non-fiction author and blogger), she also found herself continually drawn back to education.
+Lisa Hess teaches Literature 10 and 11 and serves as Development and Communications Coordinator on the BCA Admin Team.
+Lisa comes from a long line of educators, so when she went off to college at University of Oregon, she decided to break the mold, get a Bachelor of Science degree in Journalism Editing and marry an archaeologist named Sean.
+While reading and writing has been a life-long passion (Lisa is a fiction and non-fiction author and blogger), she also found herself continually drawn back to education.
 She worked in Alumni Relations at UO, in the Corporate and Foundation Relations division at Washington State University, on the Administrative Team as Director of Development for Portland Christian Schools, and ultimately became a P.R. and Development consultant to non-profit educational organizations.
 When she became a parent, she realized her upbringing informed her parenting such that she was constantly on the lookout and exulted in those “teachable moments” with her kids—so it was a natural next step to decide to homeschool them.
 Thus, she ended up following in the family footsteps after all, and became their teacher.
-Boise Classical Academy was a perfect next step in the education of her eldest son, Joe, who was among the first students at BCA, and was a member of the first BCA graduating class.
-Joe now assists with classes at BCA, and Lisa’s youngest, Jake, is also a BCA student.
+Boise Classical Academy was a perfect next step in the education of her sons, Joe and Jake, both of whom have graduated from BCA.

 Nilda Vickers will be teaching Algebra I and Math 7 at BCA this year.
 She earned her B.S. in Dietetics from San Jose State University in 1998.
 She has been teaching various age groups for the last 12 years and found her love for teaching math through substitute teaching middle schoolers.
 The ability to solve the puzzle of how to make a concept understandable to students is one of the reasons she finds teaching so challenging and rewarding.